 (1935 - )

-cross the spectrum of fine art and design, Demas Nwoko has made his mark as a central contributor to a neo-traditionalist philosophy at the foundation of Nigerian modern art.
+Across the spectrum of fine art and design, Demas Nwanna Nwoko has made his mark as a central contributor to a neo-traditionalist philosophy at the foundation of Nigerian modern art.
 Nwoko began formal studies at Nigerian College of Art, Science and Technology, Zaria in 1957 and soon joined fellow art students Uche Okeke and Bruce Onobrakpeya in founding the Zaria Arts Society (Zaria Rebels) in 1958.
-Forming an intellectual framework dubbed Natural Synthesis, the Rebels cultivated deep knowledge of indigenous artistic forms, defining a culturally independent artistic practice that would accompany Nigeria’s impending independence from British colonialism.
-To this end Nwoko’s earliest paintings, including Ogboni Chief (1960) and Praise Singer (1960) highlight the subjects of everyday Nigerian lifeis sculptural works, like Adam and Eve (1965), draw studied inspiration from the Nok terracotta heads of 300 BC.
-The same philosophical approach remains central to architectural workfor which he is most widely known.
+Forming an intellectual framework dubbed Natural Synthesis, the Rebels cultivated a deep knowledge of indigenous artistic forms, defining a culturally independent artistic practice that would accompany Nigeria’s impending independence from British colonialism.
+To this end, Nwoko’s earliest paintings, including Ogboni Chief (1960) and Praise Singer (1960) highlight the subjects of everyday Nigerian life.
+His sculptural works, like Adam and Eve (1965), draw studied inspiration from the Nok terracotta heads of 300 BC.
+The same philosophical approach remains central to Nwoko’s architectural work, for which he is most widely known.
 The first of his building projects, The New Culture Studio and Residence (1967-present) provides both an aesthetic example of Nigerian-centered design and an ideological home from which his theatrical works and New Culture Magazine (1978-9) were produced.
-His most renowned site, Dominican Institute Ibadan (1970-5), exemplifies innovation in modern building methods grounded in indigenous expression.
+His most renowned site, Dominican Institute Ibadan (1970-5), exemplifies innovation in the use of modern building methods grounded in indigenous expression.

-As son of the Obi of Idumuje-Ugboko village, Nwoko was exposed to the world of architecture at a young age while assisting his father in building the town from the ground up.
-Later, as an accomplished design professional, Nwoko place emphasis on practical creativity.
-In 1967 he developed his own construction brick, Lacrete; made spontaneously from onsite materials, it was unique in color and surpassed the strength of available products at a fraction of the cost.
-Nwoko’s signature design solutions address challenges specific to Nigeria with both traditional and innovative choices, using impluviums for light and shade, double walls for natural cooling, and modern versions of traditional Igbo interior courtyards.
+Born in 1935 as the son of the Obi of Idumuje-Ugboko village, Demas Nwoko was exposed to the world of architecture at a young age while assisting his father in building the town from the ground up.
+Later, as an accomplished design professional, Nwoko placed emphasis on practical creativity.
+In 1967 he developed his own construction brick, Lacrete; made spontaneously from onsite materials.
+Lacrete was unique in color and surpassed the strength of available products at a fraction of the cost.
+Nwoko’s signature design solutions addressed challenges specific to Nigeria with both traditional and innovative choices, using impluvia for light and shade, double walls for natural cooling, and modern versions of traditional Igbo interior courtyards.

-Nwoko formalized the theory behind this building practice, labeling it Critical Design, a concept that calls upon the designer to guard an independent aesthetic vision, consider the location specific needs of the building site, give modern expression to indigenous artistic heritage, and to prioritize environmental sustainability.
+Nwoko formalized the theory behind this building practice, labeling it Critical Design, a concept that calls upon the designer to guard an independent aesthetic vision, consider the location specific needs of the building site, prioritize environmental sustainability, and give modern expression to indigenous artistic heritage.

 While the output of Demas Nwoko’s career includes painting, sculpture, theatre production, writing, architecture and furniture design, the integrity of his philosophical vision has remained constant.
-Most recently presented in his manifesto, The Impoverished Generation and the Poor Man’s Clean Rags (1992), Nwoko demonstrate that the political, aesthetic, intellectual and ideological remain inseparable.
+Most recently presented in his manifesto, The Impoverished Generation and the Poor Man’s Clean Rags (1992), Nwoko’s life work continues to demonstrate the dictum that the political, aesthetic, intellectual and ideological remain inseparable.

-works
+List of works

 1960 Ogboni Chief.
 Painting.